damirsharip/instructions-of-buying-railway-tickets/README.md

 ## Information to know before getting started
 * Tickets selling starts 45 days prior to the date of departure.
 * If you are traveling west (time zone GMT +5), be aware that all departure and arrival times are given in Astana (GMT +6) time zone, EXCEPT FOR Petropavlovsk (works with Moscow (GMT +3) time zone.
-* You need to have a valid Kazakhstan phone number (readily available for ANYONE for purchase in local telephone providers).
+* You need to have a valid Kazakhstan phone number.
+Phone numbers are readily available for ANYONE for purchase in local telephone providers.
 * You need a valid email address to register on the website and receive electronic tickets.
 * ANY valid card from ANY bank (Visa,  Mastercard, or Union Pay only) is acceptable as a payment method.
 * No particular government identification document is required.
 Whatever valid passport or ID of another state that you have will work.